rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm start
 {{< /highlight >}}

-You might run into Parsing error: `The keyword 'import' is reserved`, which happens because ESLint does not know about ES6 features (like import) yet, which you might have enabled via Babel.
+You might run into Parsing error: `The keyword 'import' is reserved`, which happens because ESLint does not know about ES6 features yet, which you might have enabled via Babel.
+The `import` statement is an ES6 feature.
+Let's install Babel support that ESLint can interpret the JavaScript code.

 {{% chapter_header "ESLint + Babel" "eslintBabel" %}}

 You might have already installed the {{% a_blank "babel-loader" "https://github.com/babel/babel-loader" %}} to transpile your code with Webpack.
+Otherwise you can do it by using npm.

+{{< highlight javascript >}}
+npm install --save-dev babel-loader
+{{< /highlight >}}

 Now you can use that loader and pair it with the eslint-loader.

 *webpack.config.js*